dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 * ASCII (American Standard Code for Information Interchange)
     * defines 128 characters (0-127)
     * first 32 - non-printable control characters like return or new line
-    * nowadays it's a subset of many other encoding
+    * nowadays, it's a subset of many other encoding
-    * since byte - 8 bits, or 256, but ASCII needs only 128, there were a lot of different implementation to add another 128 bits so we ended up with many computers that treat upper 128 bits differently and depend on your OS, upper bits could be resolved quite differently and this led to ANSI
+    * since byte - 8 bits, or 256, but ASCII needs only 128, there were a lot of different implementation to add another 128 bits - so we ended up with many computers that treat upper 128 bits differently and depend on your OS, upper bits could be resolved quite differently and this led to ANSI
 * ANSI (American National Standards Institute)
     * general agreement what to do with upper 128 bits
     * first 128 bits would always be ASCII for all computers
     * different systems called code pages (for Hebrew - was one code page, for greek another)
     * 2 problems arise
         * it was impossible to have both Hebrew and Greek on the same computer
-        * for asian alphabets (Japan/China) who had thousands of characters, these 128 upper bits were not enough this was solved by DBCS (double byte character set) where some chars were 1 byte, but some 2 and you have to use windows AnsiNext/AnsiPrev to correctly handle encoding (you couldn't use s++/s--)
+        * for asian alphabets (Japan/China) who had thousands of characters, these 128 upper bits were not enough - this was solved by DBCS (double byte character set) where some chars were 1 byte, but some 2, and you have to use windows AnsiNext/AnsiPrev to correctly handle encoding (you couldn't use s++/s--)
 * Unicode
     * first attempt to create character set for all possible writing systems including artificial ones like Klingon (invented language from Star Trek)
     * no limit on bits, min size - 2 bytes, even for english
-    * there is misconception that each char in unicode is 16 bits (so totally 65536), yet it's wrong, in unicode each letter maps to logical concept called `code point`, but can be stored in physical memory quite different
+    * there is misconception that each char in Unicode is 16 bits (so totally 65536), yet it's wrong, in Unicode each letter maps to logical concept called `code point`, but can be stored in physical memory quite different
-    * `code point` - magic number assigned to each letter in each alphabet by unicode (english A => `U+0041`, number after `U+` is hex)
+    * `code point` - magic number assigned to each letter in each alphabet by Unicode (english A => `U+0041`, number after `U+` is hex)
-    * there is no real limits for `code point`, and unicode goes far beyond 65536, so not each unicode letter is 2 byte
+    * there is no real limits for `code point`, and Unicode goes far beyond 65536, so not each Unicode letter is 2 byte
     * standard still alive, in latest version-13 - there are 143k characters
     * 2 problems arise
       * for english which can use ascii - you still need 2 bytes for each character, so it's a lot of waste of memory
-      * since big/little-endian store bytes in different order, different cpu architecture display unicode differently - this problem was non-existent in ascii, cause it used single byte onl
+      * since big/little-endian store bytes in different order, different cpu architecture display Unicode differently - this problem was non-existent in ascii, cause it used single byte onl
     * so to resolve these 2 issues - encodings where created to answer main question how to store code points in memory? first encoding support high/low-endian was usc-2 - universal code character set - 2 bytes called bom-byte (Unicode Byte Order Mark) on the begging on each string were added to determine high/low bytes